By Paula Fellingham

 - ALWAYS APPRECIATE

 - Tell your children – and show them – how much you appreciate them.
 Shower them with praise; exclaim over their smallest accomplishment.
 They will learn to show appreciation to others exactly the way you show appreciation to them.
-Example is the best teacher.
+An example is the best teacher.

 - Talk to them about the many things we should appreciate in life: our loving families, good teachers, good health, beautiful weather, etc. As you notice things to appreciate, they will do the same.